abelshakespeare/medbot/README.md

 <br />

 <p align="center">
-MedBot is an open-source chatbot builder.
+MedBot is an open-source chatbot.
 It allows you to create advanced chatbots visually, embed them anywhere on your web/mobile apps, and collect results in real-time
 </p>

 <h3 align="center">